-- The loads in the charts do not exceed 87% of hydraulic lift capacity or 75% of tipping load.

-- Figures marked with an asterisk (\, %) are hydraulically-limited capacities.

-- The bucket mass is excluded.

-- The mass of slings and any other lifting devices shall be deducted from the rated load to determine the net load that may be lifted.

-- The load point is the bucket hinge pin.
+- The loads in the charts do not exceed 87% of hydraulic lift capacity or 75% of tipping load. - Figures marked with an asterisk () are hydraulically-limited capacities. - The mass of slings and any other lifting devices shall be deducted from the rated load to determine the net load that may be lifted. - The load point is the bucket hinge pin, and the bucket posture is with the standard bucket completely retracted under the arm. - Unit: daN (lbs)

-- The bucket cylinder is fully extended.

-- Unit: kg (lbs)